 - 1. Bachelor of Science in Business Administration (BSBA) - 2.
-Bachelor of Science in Computer Science (BSCS) - 3.
-Bachelor of Science in Management Information Systems (BSMIS)
+Bachelor of Science in Computer Science (BSCS)

-7.2.1 Undergraduate Degree Program Requirements
+7.3.1 Undergraduate Degree Program Requirements

 An undergraduate baccalaureate degree can be earned by completing the program minimum course requirements of 120 credit hours.
 All courses, including the General Education Department (GenEd) courses, are three (3) credit hour courses unless otherwise noted.
 To qualify for a bachelor's degree, students must meet all credit requirements as described below: